-OVER ALL ACHIEVEMENT
+OVER RALL ACHIEVEMENT

 MEETS EXPECTATIONS WITH EXCELLENCE

 The Teacher Candidate demonstrates the required knowledge and skills with a high degree of effectiveness.

 MEETS EXPECTATIONS

 The Teacher Candidate demonstrates the required knowledge and skills effectively.

 DOES NOT MEET EXPECTATIONS

 The Teacher Candidate demonstrates the required knowledge and skills with limited effectiveness.
-Remediation is required.

-KNOWLEDGE AND SKILLS 1 2 3 4 1.
-Professional Responsibility Communicates and collaborates with others to create a positive learning community Fulfills responsibilities and commitments within the learning environment and teaching profession (e.g., record keeping, staff meetings, supervision) Completes assigned tasks according to agreed upon timelines Takes responsibility for and manages own behaviour (e.g., attendance, punctuality, demeanour, deportment) Takes responsibility for personal organization, including observation notes and Practicum Binder Accepts constructive feedback and implements suggestions Seeks opportunities for learning and professional growth and demonstrates a willingness to take risks Assesses and reflects critically on own strengths/weaknesses as a means to inform practice Perseveres and makes an effort when responding to challenges
+KNOWLEDGE AND SKILLS 1 2 3 4 Strengths/Next Steps for Improvement 1.
+Professional Responsibility Sustains communication and collaboration with others to create a positive learning community Fulfills responsibilities and commitments within the learning environment and teaching profession (e.g., record keeping, staff meetings, supervision) Takes responsibility for and manages own behaviour (e.g., attendance, punctuality, demeanour, deportment) Takes responsibility for personal organization, including the Practicum Binder Accepts constructive feedback and implements suggestions Seeks opportunities for learning and professional growth and demonstrates a willingness to take risks Assesses and reflects critically on own strengths/weaknesses as a means to inform practice Responds purposefully to challenges